-In FY 2020, OVW will accept applications for this program from the following:
+In FY 2021, OVW will accept applications for this program from the following:

-New: Applicants that have never received funding under the Justice for Families Program or whose previous Justice for Families funding expired more than 12 months ago.
+New: Applicants that have never received funding under this program or whose previous Justice for Families funding expired on or before January 25, 2020.

-Continuation: Applicants that have an existing or recently closed (within the last 12 months) award under this program.
+Continuation: Applicants that have an existing or recently closed (after January 25, 2020) award under this program.
 Continuation funding is not guaranteed.

-Recipients of an FY 2018 or FY 2019 award under this program are NOT eligible to apply as the lead applicant on an FY 2020 proposal.
+Recipients of an FY 2019 or FY 2020 award under this program are NOT eligible to apply as the lead applicant on an FY 2021 proposal.

-Additionally, current grantees with a substantial amount of unobligated funds remaining (50 percent or more of the previous award) as of March 31, 2020 without adequate justification may not be considered for funding, or may receive a reduced award amount if selected for funding in FY 2020.
+Note: Current grantees with a substantial amount of unobligated funds remaining (50 percent or more of the previous award) as of March 31, 2021 without adequate justification may not be considered for funding or may receive a reduced award amount if selected for funding in FY 2021.